 Creating master feature roadmaps

-There are times when a roadmap focused on feature timelines may be too detailed, and times when a roadmap focused on strategic goals or initiatives may be too high-level for their intended audiences.
-This presents an opportunity to share a visualization that focuses on the Master feature level.
-To create this visualization, you will want to create a Custom roadmap by following the steps in our article Create a custom roadmap.
+There are times when a roadmap focused on feature timelines may be too detailed, and other times, when a roadmap focused on strategic goals or initiatives, may be too high-level for their intended audiences.
+This presents an opportunity to share a visualization that focuses on the master feature level.
+To create this visualization, you will want to create a custom roadmap by following the steps in our article Create a custom roadmap.